utap2/utap2/docs/rst/installation.rst

    bash ~/utap2/GCP_installation_scripts/install_GCP_slurm.sh -i <project_id>

-Dont forget to replace project_id parametrs.
+Dont forget to replace project_id parametr with your actual project id.

 Click on autorize to give permissions to GCP shell as described in the image bellow :